katfogy/hello-rails-back-end/README.md

 # 📖 Hello-rails-backend <a name="about-project"></a>

 **Hello-rails-backend**
- hello-rails-back-end is an api app build using rails for backend that displays a random greeting from a collection of greeting.
+ hello-rails-back-end is an API app build using rails for backend that displays a random greeting from a collection of Greeting.

 ## 🛠 Built With <a name="built-with"></a>